 Choose the moving company you’ve settled on based on the price quotes you’ve received and which one you feel is the best option.
 Be sure to confirm all the services you need with them so that you can get the most accurate estimate, and also so that everything goes according to plan on moving day.

-You should have some items already packed, but now it’s time to make a formal plan of what to pack and when.
-The main things you’ll want to leave until a later date before packing are kitchen items you’ll need to use for cooking, toiletries, and anything else you will need to use on a regular basis.
+You should have some items already packed into moving boxes, but now it’s time to make a formal plan of what to pack and when.
+You may also want to move some items to a temporary or long term storage unit, The main things you’ll want to leave until a later date before packing are kitchen items you’ll need to use for cooking, toiletries, and anything else you will need to use on a regular basis.

 Three Men and A Truck provides a wide selection of affordable moving solutions, regardless of where you’re moving to or from!
 Contact us today at (888) 908-6496 for a FREE moving cost estimate!
 All price quotes are given in real time by a certified moving representative and require no payment or obligation on your part!
 You can also get a price quote by filling out our short online request form and a moving professional will contact you to discuss your needs and provide an estimate!